 - Coach to Olympians, World Championship qualifiers, and six individual Top 10 finishers at Major Marathons (Boston, NY, Chicago).

-- Writer on the science of performance with two books, numerous print articles, and a popular newsletter.
+- Writer on the science of performance with two books, numerous print articles (including in Wired, Sports Illustrated, NY Magazine, and others), and a popular newsletter.

 - Lecturer in Exercise Science and Strength and Conditioning at St. Mary’s University (UK).